sindresorhus/execa/readme.md

 Type: `string | Uint8Array | string[] | Uint8Array[] | unknown[] | undefined`

-The output of the process on `stderr`.
+The output of the subprocess on `stderr`.

 This is `undefined` if the [`stderr`](#stderr-1) option is set to only [`'inherit'`, `'ignore'`, `Stream` or `integer`](https://nodejs.org/api/child_process.html#child_process_options_stdio).
 This is an array if the [`lines` option](#lines) is `true`, or if the `stderr` option is a [transform in object mode](docs/transform.md#object-mode).